elayer/Amazon-Computer-Project/README.md

 * Began model building with Linear, Lasso, Ridge, and ElasticNet linear models, as well Random Forest regression.
 Then, built optimized models using Optuna with XGBoost and CatBoost regression

-* Created an API for clients using Flask.
+* Created an API for potential clients using Flask.

 ## Code and Resources Used: